 |Hurrah!||we||Have won||A prestigious||prize||for||Soham||and||Robin||finally|

-Now on point you must remember that we have analyzed the parts of sentences into subject, verb, object, complement, and adjuncts on the previous lesson ”Analysis of Sentences”.
+Most importantly, on this point you must remember that we have analyzed the parts of sentences into subject, verb, object, complement, and adjuncts on the previous lesson ”Analysis of Sentences”.
 That was structural classification but here, we are analyzing parts of sentences depending on functional classifications.

 Usages of Parts of Speech